Get in touch

 )

-Retrieve data
+Retrieve data files

-This section explains how to retrieve additional data (files) within a specific trial of a condition within a session of a subject (specified by MRN) on Moveshelf using the Moveshelf API.
+This section explains how to retrieve data (files) within a specific trial of a condition within a session of a subject (specified by MRN) on Moveshelf using the Moveshelf API.

 Prerequisites